Conformal Embeddings via Heat Kernel: Introduction

 \begin{ack}\normalfont The author greatly appreciates his advisor Xiaowei Wang for suggesting the question and for the enlightening discussion and constant support.
-He also thanks Bin Guo, Jacob Sturm, Xi-Ping Zhu, Wei Yuan, and Xian-Tao Huang for helpful discussions, and his current advisor Changzheng Li for the support and thoughtful guidance.
+He also thanks Bin Guo, Jacob Sturm, Xi-Ping Zhu, Wei Yuan, and Xian-Tao Huang for helpful discussions, and Changzheng Li for thoughtful guidance.
+He thanks the anonymous referees for careful readings as well as valuable feedback, which helped to clarify some technical points.
 This paper serves as a part of the author's Ph.D thesis.

 \end{ack}